swisscatplus/lab_doc.github.io/docs/automation/index.md

   - Dispenses the correct amount of powder from capsules.

 - **Synthesis Box & Chemspeed Systems**
-  - Capsules are opened and contents transferred into two **Chemspeed automated synthesis machines**.
+  - Capsules are opened and contents transferred into two **Chemspeed automated synthesis machines** via the Synthbox.
   - Machines perform automated experiment execution.

 For more details, see [Synthesis Area](synthesis.md).